cazdev/ConnectFour3D-AI/README.md

 # Connect Four 3D using AI
-# AI python implementation for 4x4x4 Connect Four
+# AI python implementation of 4x4x4 Connect Four

 Design and implementation of a program to play three-dimensional connect four between you and the computer.